unclebob/ubc-website/resources/public/events/20200825_oreilly_SOLID_Clean_Agile.md

 ###SOLID: Clean Agile - 3 hours
 **O'Reilly Online Learning**
 <br>Nearly twenty years after the Agile Manifesto was first presented,
-the legendary Robert C. Martin (“Uncle Bob”) reintroduces Agile values and principles for a new generation—programmers and nonprogrammers alike.
+the legendary Robert C. Martin ('Uncle Bob') reintroduces Agile values and principles for a new generation—programmers and nonprogrammers alike.
 Martin, author of Clean Code and other highly influential software development guides, was there at Agile’s